mlverse/luz/README.md

 luz is a higher level API for torch providing abstractions to allow for much less verbose training loops.

-This package is in very early stage of development.
-Don't use for anything meaningful yet.
+This package is in a very early stage of development.
+Don't use it for anything meaningful yet.

-It's heavily inspired in other higher level frameworks for deep learning, to cite a few:
+It's heavily inspired by other higher level frameworks for deep learning, to cite a few:

--   [FastAI](https://docs.fast.ai/): we are heavily inspired in the FastAI library, specially the `Learner` object and the callbacks API.
+-   [FastAI](https://docs.fast.ai/): we are heavily inspired by the FastAI library, especially the `Learner` object and the callbacks API.

--   [Keras](https://keras.io/): We are also heavily inspired by Keras, specially callback names, the lightning module interface is similar to `compile` too.
+-   [Keras](https://keras.io/): We are also heavily inspired by Keras, especially callback names.
+The lightning module interface is similar to `compile`, too.

--   [PyTorch Lightning](https://www.pytorchlightning.ai/): The idea of the `luz_module` being a subclass of `nn_module` is inspired in the **`LightningModule`** object in lightning.
+-   [PyTorch Lightning](https://www.pytorchlightning.ai/): The idea of the `luz_module` being a subclass of `nn_module` is inspired by the **`LightningModule`** object in lightning.

--   [HuggingFace Accelerate](https://huggingface.co/docs/accelerate/): The internal device placement API is heavily inspired in Accelerate, but much more modest in features.
-Currenly only CPU and Single GPU are supported.
+-   [HuggingFace Accelerate](https://huggingface.co/docs/accelerate/): The internal device placement API is heavily inspired by Accelerate, but is much more modest in features.
+Currently only CPU and Single GPU are supported.

 ## Installation